faustiandreams/faustiandreams.github.io/_posts/2022-08-23-glosten-milgrom-model.md

 At this point some questions arise: How is the market maker profit generated if informed traders are always making money off him?
 How are bid and ask prices quoted (is the bid-ask spread even positive)?
 What should the market maker do to improve his estimate of value?
-We can answer the first question immediately and answer the others (and related questions by the end).
+We can answer the first question immediately and answer the others (and related questions) by the end.